Germany, Luxembourg, Belgium and Netherlands

 All four areas — Southwest Germany, Luxembourg, Belgium, and the Netherlands — use the Euro (€) as their official currency, making cross-border transactions seamless across this region of Western Europe.

 German is spoken in SW Germany and is also one of three official languages in both Luxembourg and Belgium.
 Luxembourg adds Luxembourgish and French to its mix, while Belgium balances Dutch/Flemish in the north, French in the south, and a small German-speaking community in the east.
 The Netherlands primarily speaks Dutch.
 All of them are relatively easy to get around when speaking English, however, and we didn't have any issues communicating in these countries.
+Even when we did find a few non-English speakers, we were able to get around it with pointing at the menu or using Google translate.

 The area has deep roots in both Roman Catholicism and Protestantism.
 The Netherlands stands out as the most secular, with a majority now identifying as non-religious.